 - i.
 Applicant Students Full Name

 - ii.
 Contain a photograph of the applicant

 - iii.
 Be an original document

 - iv.
 Be Current and valid: expired documents are not acceptable

 - v.
 Match the name used in the application

 - a.
 If name has changed, supporting documentation including but not limited to marriage certificate, court approval documentation or related documents are required.

-4. Provide a Copy of Social Security Card.
+- 4. Provide a Copy of Social Security Card.

+- 5. High School or Equivalent Verification Documents: Applicants must demonstrate that they meet the High School requirements.
+The school accepts the following documentation:

+- High School transcript

+- · GED transcripts

-5. High School or Equivalent Verification Documents: Applicants must demonstrate that they meet the High School requirements.
-The school considers a high school diploma, high school transcripts, GED certificate, GED transcript or high school equivalency certificate valid if granted by a high school or agency/program accredited or recognized by a state department of education (e.g.The State of Kansas Department of Education).
+- High school equivalency transcript valid if granted by a high school or agency/program accredited or recognized by a state department of education (e.g. The State of Kansas Department of Education)

+- College transcript showing completion of a two-year program that is acceptable for credit towards a bachelor's degree or completion of an associate's degree